-This is a seminar jointly organized by the three groups working on quantum physics and technology at Department of Physics, Kindai University, namely Condensed-Matter Theory (CMT), Quantum Control (QC), and QMB Laboratories.
+This is a seminar jointly organized by the two groups working on quantum physics and technology at Department of Physics, Kindai University, namely Condensed-Matter Theory (CMT) and QMB Laboratories.

 Scheduled talks